PostHog/handbook/docs/handbook/strategy.md

 Now that we've raised our seed, we have the money to comfortably hire about 8 remote people and have 3 years of runway, taking us to the end of Q2 2023.

 A couple of "rules":
-* Tim and James would like to remain [working managers](https://m.signalvnoise.com/this-is-why-we-have-working-managers-at-basecamp-and-why-microsoft-and-apple-stumbled-when-they/).
+* Tim and James should remain [working managers](https://m.signalvnoise.com/this-is-why-we-have-working-managers-at-basecamp-and-why-microsoft-and-apple-stumbled-when-they/).
   * That means hiring [managers of one](https://signalvnoise.com/posts/1430-hire-managers-of-one).
 * We are too small for tiered management, and will be until after we raise a Series A.
 * We don't _have_ to hire all the people we have money for.
-In fact, we should find ways of achieving our roadmap with the fewest people possible.
+In fact, we should find ways of achieving our roadmap with the fewest people possible in the given timeframe.

 At the moment, our team is heavily weighted towards frontend/backend development.
 We're currently lacking:
 * Deep experience with DevOps and the various cloud providers